programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 You can add mouse controls to allow us to move around the scene.
 Some controls, including [orbit](https://threejs.org/examples/?q=controls#misc_controls_orbit), [map](https://threejs.org/examples/?q=controls#misc_controls_map), [fly](https://threejs.org/examples/?q=controls#misc_controls_fly), [pointer lock](https://threejs.org/examples/?q=controls#misc_controls_pointerlock) and [trackball](https://threejs.org/examples/?q=controls#misc_controls_trackball), change the position of the camera.
 Others, such as [drag](https://threejs.org/examples/?q=controls#misc_controls_drag) and [transform](https://threejs.org/examples/?q=controls#misc_controls_transform), can alter the position of objects.

-You will first use 'orbit' controls that allow the user to navigate the scene with rotation (when the mouse is clicked and dragged), panning (when the mouse is clicked and dragged while pressing the shift key, or using the right mouse button) or zooming (with mouse scrolling).
+You will first use orbit controls that allow the user to navigate the scene with rotation (when the mouse is clicked and dragged), panning (when the mouse is clicked and dragged while pressing the shift key, or using the right mouse button) or zooming (with mouse scrolling).
 You need to import any controls.

 **After** the following line of code: